asyncapi/spec/plans/TOOLING.md

 ![](https://cdn.dribbble.com/users/377435/screenshots/1753131/redisflat_mvp.png "MVP by Kirill Shikhanov")

-## Technical proposal
+## Technical proposal for the Parser/Validator
-The way I see us succeeding is by creating a pluggable architecture and splitting the work into the following components or plugins.
+The way I see us succeeding is by creating a pluggable architecture and splitting the work into the following components or plugins:

+* High-level specification parser/validator
+* Schema parser
+* Protocol mapper
+* Specification extension parser

 ### Terminology